acceleratescience/llms-dbt/setting-up/overview.md

 - GitHub Codespaces
 - RunPod
 - Nvidia NIMs
-- Microsoft Azure AI Studio
+- Microsoft Azure AI Foundry

 Pick one on the left-hand sidebar.
 More may be added in the future.